guiopqrs/Open-Source-Discord-Bot/README.md

 ⚡ Discord: Guin#8110

+### Issues And Suggestions
+If You Have Any Suggestions Please Contact Me On Discord Or Open Issue Here On Github :)

 ### Note
 If You Want To Learn How To Code A Bot Yourself You Must Learn Javascript First And Copying And Pasting This Code Is Not Necessary.